Over the years, our team has grown and so have our farms. With endless benefits to operating a deer farm, our families wouldn't have it any other way!

 Amanda Corrick, GCC at Legends Ranch Herd Health Manager

 “Deer farming has been the most rewarding thing I have ever done.
 I get to work with whitetails from birth to harvest.
 The transformation from a 6 pound fawn to a 250 inch buck is breathtaking.
 Jumping from hunting deer to farming them was just a continuation of a lifelong passion.”

 “I grew up on a dairy farm.
 Being able to merge my farming history with my passion for deer hunting in my chosen career has been incredible.”

 The cost will be $100 per person (adults and children alike, Maximum of 4 people if not specified).
 Includes self-guided tour of Wildlife Center at Legends Ranch.

 Private experience will be Monday through Friday beginning in July and will run through September.
-Clients will arrive at scheduled time in the AM and will participate in entire process of cutting antlers.
+Clients will arrive at scheduled time in the morning and will participate in entire process of cutting antlers.
 Staff will dart and sedate animal and then give hands on experience with medicating, banding antlers, and cutting antlers.
 Following antler cutting you will go on a tour of the fawn barn, breeding barn, shed room, and handling facility as well as a drive through of our breeding facility.
 Overall experience will be 1-2 hours.

 We have private feedings available starting in July.
 This private tour will be available Monday through Friday starting on July 6th through August 27th.
 This will include the experience of bottle feeding multiple pens of fawns- approximately 1 hour of feeding/socializing with fawns.
 After feeding you will receive a tour of the fawn barn, breeding barn, shed room and handling facility as well as a drive through of our breeding facility.
 Overall experience will be 2 hours.